TacoWolf/garden/pages/firefox.md

 - **prev:** [[web browser]]
 - a web browser by [[mozilla]].
+- i actually use a fork of firefox called [zen browser](https://zen-browser.app/). it's pretty cool and works just like firefox in the backend!
 - ## extensions i use
 	- **betterfox**: https://github.com/yokoffing/Betterfox
 		- not technically an extension but a great set of defaults for firefox